appsmithorg/appsmith-docs/website/docs/reference/datasources/querying-mongodb/README.md

 </dl>

 :::info
-MongoDB 4.0 removes support for the MONGODB-CR authentication mechanism.
 You cannot specify MONGODB-CR as the authentication mechanism when connecting to MongoDB 4.0+ deployments.
 :::

 <dl>